Recent Storm Damage Posts

 7/8/2021 (Permalink)

-a large yellow warning sign stating that there is stormy weather ahead When storms do damage, we go to work to make things right.
+When storms do damage, we go to work to make things right.
 Contact SERVPRO of Eastern Rockland County to start the restoration process.

 The year 2020 happened to be a record-setting year for bad weather.
 2020 saw more weather disasters than any previous year on record, and we certainly felt the sting of it here in Rockland County.